jemsbhai/HackTheHolidays/README.md

 # HackTheHolidays
 This repository is for the participants and viewers of the 2020 HackTheHolidays occurring on the 18-20 of December.
-Please head to https://hackathon.blockchaincenter.com to register.
+This entry is the submission for Ebtesam Al Haque and Muntaser Syed

 # GoodCoin
 An ERC20 mintable token for charitable donations